Akuli/jou/doc/compiler_internals/lazy-recompile.md

     If such a method changes a parameter from `int` to `long`, it must be passed differently, so all calls to the method must be recompiled as well.
 - Timestamps work differently depending on both the OS and the underlying filesystem.
-    For example, the precision of mtime can be anything from nanoseconds to whole seconds, or it may always appear as zero for some reason.
+    For example, mtime may always appear as zero for some reason.
-- Weird things will happen if the user notices that the computer's clock is showing the wrong time, fixes it, and then continues programming.
+- Weird things will happen if mtime is in the future.
+    This may happen if the user notices that the computer's clock is showing the wrong time, moves it back, and then continues programming.
+    This can also happen if you extract a `.zip` file or similar created on another computer whose clock is set to a different time.

 ## Hashes in File Names